Frequently Asked Questions

 How many hours of instruction are there?

-Most students spend 3-5 additional hours per day studying and doing out-of-class assignments.
-They also participate in co-curricular activities such as concerts, lectures, and field trips to local places of interest.
+Most students spend 2-3 additional hours per day studying and doing out-of-class assignments.
+Students have the opportunity to participate in co-curricular activities such as concerts, lectures, and field trips to local places of interest.
 In-depth orientation to academic and social life in the U.S. is an important feature of the INTERLINK programs.

 What qualifications do INTERLINK teachers have?

-INTERLINK courses are taught by professionally trained teachers with Master’s or Doctorate degrees in Teaching English as a Second Language or subjects appropriate to their course assignments.
-Most of them have have studied other languages, traveled, lived and/or attended classes abroad and are very familiar with the challenges which face students in new cultural milieus.
+INTERLINK courses are taught by professionally trained teachers who are native English speakers.
+Our instructors have Master’s or Doctorate degrees in Teaching English as a Second Language or related subjects.
+Most of them have studied other languages, traveled, lived and/or attended classes abroad and are very familiar with the challenges which face students in new cultural settings.

 How long do students study at INTERLINK?